 What Happened To Honda Watercraft?

-As of 2018, there is no new Honda Jet Skis you can buy, only used ones.
+As of 2018, there are no new Honda Jet Skis you can buy, only used ones.
 For a while there was a time where there were many jet ski manufacturers – you had Honda, Tigershark, Polaris, Sea-Doo, Yamaha, Kawasaki, and many more.
 But today you only have Sea-Doo, Yamaha, and Kawasaki left making new watercraft.

 Even though Honda made a really good Jet Ski that was reliable there timing was all wrong.

 Honda got in a little too late to the market, and what killed them was the Recession of 2008/2009.
 Honda stopped making watercraft in 2009, and the 2010 models were called off.

 When Honda got out of the market it made it hard for dealers that had new inventory to sell them.
 I’ve heard many dealers not selling there last 2009 Honda til 2014.
 It was a tough time, especially for the dealers.
 So don’t be surprised to come across some fairly “new looking” Honda Watercraft with low hours on them.
 I even know of some owners abandoning them – there are some good deals out there.

 Where Honda Went Wrong